 Finally, if you’re interested in the SIS model, I do think the composition rejection is the fastest.
 The event-driven approach I use is just a bad idea when generations of the disease starts mixing (as they could in any model that allows reinfections).

 Absolutely finally, the joy of coming up with network epi algorithms is even greater for temporal networks.
-Time puts even more restrictions on the transmission trees, making the outbreak trees are more similar.
-This means that there are more redundancies to exploit and more room for ingenuities.
+Time puts even more restrictions on the transmission trees, making the outbreak trees more similar to one another .
+This means that there are more redundancies to exploit and more room for algorithmic ingenuities.

 Update August 31: As promised Dr. St-Onge managed to speed-up his code quite a bit and now it is faster than mine for many parameter values.
 He also gave me some tips for speeding it up further, so we’ll see how it ends (I don’t have time to work on that for a while tho).